patrickkunka/mixitup/README.md

 You may wish to use MixItUp 3's new "dataset" API.
 When using dataset, MixItUp will act as the "view" layer of your UI component — allowing you to interface purely via your data model, and avoiding interaction with the DOM entirely.

 For more information check out our [--website pending--]() tutorial.

-##### Loading Animations

-Starting from MixItUp 3, all targets start from their shown state and no loading animation occurs which is ideal for quickly progressively enhancing pre-rendered UI.

-However, you may wish to have your targets start from hidden and feature a loading animation.
-Please see our [--website pending--]() tutorial for more information on different ways to initialise your mixer.